Understanding Calculus

 This simplifies to

-We can replace all the are constants:
+We can replace all the , , with , which are constants:

 Take note of how x goes from x to n’th power to the 0 power while ∆x goes from the 0 power to the n’th power in the last term.
 If we divide through by ∆x we get: